Under Construction

 The coffee mug was difficult to ladle soup into and the bowl was a little too small.

-So I finally broke down and got something on sale from EMS, The MC2 food storage system.
+I finally broke down and got one of those new fangled silicone and stainless systems on sale from EMS, The MC2 food storage system.

 A folding or collapsible spork fits inside.